samf01/irbisio-site/content/pages/strategy.md

   section: Investors
   mode: light-mode
   body: >-
-    <p>Irbisio is democratising cleantech investing to enable more to
+    <p>Irbisio is democratising cleantech investing to enable more people to
     participate in the energy transition and accelerate the world to net zero.</p>